18th

 Visually the stays turned out very pretty.
 The boning channels are, as I have already stated, way too wide for a proper reproduction, but work more as an modern interpretation of the real thing.
 The color combo creates a delightful, candy toned, slightly theatrical rococo effect.
 Warm, almost peachy pink is not quite my shade but works in small quantities in the edging.
 I'm quite ready to admit that this is one of the many garments in my closet somewhat inspired by Sofia Coppola's Marie Antoinette, with which I have a guilty pleasure kind of relationship even though every time I see it I become more conscious of the artistic liberties taken in the costuming.

-At the moment I am very satisfied with the stays, time will tell how they possibly mold in use and take wear.
+At the moment I am very pleased with the stays, time will tell how they possibly mold in use and take wear.